 How to use the insecticidal soap

 Apply liberally to all sides of leaves and branches wherever you see insect or caterpillar damage.
-The oil coats the bodies of aphids, mites, and white flies.
+The oil coats the bodies of aphids, mites, and whiteflies.
 The soap disrupts their cells.
-The D-limonene and tea tree essential oil also coat the leaves of the trees making them inhospitable to pests and helping to ward off fungal disease that are spread by pests.
+The D-limonene and tea tree essential oil also coats the leaves of the trees making them inhospitable to pests and helping to ward off a fungal disease that is spread by pests.

 The kefir is an effective fungicide against powdery mildew and several mosaic viruses.
-If you don’t have kefir then substitute yoghurt or whey in this recipe, for a similar benefit.
+If you don’t have kefir then substitute yogurt or whey in this recipe, for a similar benefit.

 Plants should be resprayed 4 or 5 days after the first application to get any newly hatched larvae.

 Like commercial insecticidal soaps, avoid applying it in full sun, when the temperature is above 90F.
 Plants under water stress may be damaged by spraying.
 Water plants first before spraying.
 If a plant is wilted, avoid spraying and water instead.
 The best times to spray are after rain or in the early morning when the dew is still on the leaves.
 Since the spray is only effective when it is wet, avoid spraying when it’s hot because the spray will dry too quickly on the leaves, before it is effective.

 Some plants are sensitive to soap sprays and in full sun, this can cause the leaves to wither and brown.
 Cherries, plums, Japanese maples, horse chestnut, mountain ash, jade, lantana, gardenia, bleeding heart and crown of thorns.
 If you notice that the leaves begin to turn brown after spraying, rinse off the spray with water.

 Try this insecticidal soap recipe for aphids, whitefly, and mites, and caterpillars as well as mildew and other fungus diseases on your fruit trees and shrubs.
 Let me know how it works for you.